Advertisement

 WHITE BREAD

 White bread is a modern invention made from refined, bleached wheat flour, designed to create a convenience product.
-Unfortunately, the bleaching, along with the removal of the bran and germ in the refining of white flour, remove most of the nutrients and fiber.
+Unfortunately, the bleaching, along with the removal of the bran and germ in the refining of white flour, removes most of the nutrients and fiber.

-In the U.S., white flour must be enriched with folic acid, iron, niacin, riboflavin and thiamin, to compensate for the loss of these nutrients during the milling process.
+In the U.S., white flour must be enriched with folic acid, iron, niacin, riboflavin, and thiamin, to compensate for the loss of these nutrients during the milling process.
 Effective January 1997, the addition of folic acid replaces most of the major vitamins removed by bleaching (“enriched flour”), although valuable trace minerals are not replaced in this process.
 Nutritionists advise substituting whole-grain breads for white.

-WHOLE WHEAT
+WHOLE WHEAT BREAD

 Whole-wheat bread is made from whole-wheat flour.
 Unlike white flour, whole wheat has not been refined; the bran and germ of the wheat grain, which contain most of the nutrition and fiber, have been retained prior to milling.
 Bread made from whole-wheat flour is light brown in color.
 Until recent times, when the superior nutrition of this bread has been acknowledged, brown bread, which is cheaper to make than refined white bread, was considered aesthetically inferior, and relegated to the poorer classes that could not afford white bread.

-Photo of whole wheat bread by Tommy Johansen | SXC.
+Whole Wheat BreadWhole wheat bread.
+Photo by Tommy Johansen | SXC.

 A whole grain loaf can be made in any size and shape from one or more whole grains.
-Whole grains that are baked into bread include corn, flaxseed, hemp, oats, rye, spelt (farro) and whole wheat.
-For more information, including a full list of whole grains, read our article about whole grain cereals.
-Note that loaves described as “multigrain,” “7 grain,” etc. are not whole grain, unless they so specify.
-Otherwise, they most likely contain a variety of refined grains that are not whole grains.
+Whole grains that are baked into bread include corn, flaxseed, hemp, oats, rye, spelt (farro), and whole wheat.
+For more information, including a full list of whole grains, read our article about whole-grain cereals.

 WILD YEAST